-- With Friends Like These...: Turns out that in Episode 12, Nono's love for Nene was not genuine as she easily elbows her own twin in the face to the ground and uses her as bait in an attempt to escape from Cerberus to save her own skin.
+- With Friends Like These...: Turns out that in Episode 12, Nono's love for Nene was not as genuine as it seemed seeing as she easily elbows her own twin in the face to the ground and uses her as bait in an attempt to escape from Cerberus to save her own skin.
 It doesn't work.

 - You Have Outlived Your Usefulness: Trying to cross the boss gets them this treatment.

-Voiced by: Masumi Asano (Japanese), Martha Harms (English)A classmate of Saya's who often has lunch with her.
+Voiced by: Masumi Asano (Japanese), Martha Harms (English), Ariadna Jiménez (Spanish)A classmate of Saya's who often has lunch with her.